jyutzler/Bridge-Systems/system.md

 A 6-level bid shows the king in that suit.

 ### Gerber
-4♣ is Gerber over any 1NT OR 2NT by partner, including a rebid of 1NT OR 2NT.
-Responses show the number of aces, by steps, just as over a Blackwood 4NT.
+4♣ is Gerber over first or last NT.
+Responses show the number of aces, by steps, just as over a plain Blackwood 4NT.
 5♣ is used to ask for kings.

 Ace Asking: